Parents with an HIE Newborn

 Seek out support from people who understand your situation.

-What can I do to Help my Child Thrive?
+What can I do to Help my Newborn Thrive?

 Seeking out early intervention and creating a supportive environment can give your child the best chance for success.
 Every child is unique, and there is no “one-size-fits-all” approach to caring for a child with HIE.
 Keep open lines of communication with your child’s care providers, teachers, and therapists.
 Share updates on progress, concerns, and goals.
 Being proactive helps everyone stay on the same page and focused on your child’s well-being.